colll78/cardano-lightning/docs/adrs/minimal-state.md

 To be considered wellformed `exc` is a monotonically increasing list of indices that are strictly less than `idx - 1`.

+-- XXX: Maybe lexicographical ordering should be here from the beginning?
 `sq0` represents all the cheques _received_ by the opener ie partner of key `vk0 = fst keys`.
 Thus the `sq0 .^ amt` is the amount `vk0` is owed by `vk1`.